Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 The nervous system never fully switches off.

-When this happens, many people notice:
+When this happens, it’s as if you accept invitation to the present moment and many people notice:

-• They feel calm
+• They breathe slower, feel lighter

 • They feel emotional relief